When to Use

 Examples

 Humanitarian response, East Africa.
-A WFP food distribution programme in South Sudan established a community feedback mechanism with three channels: a physical register at distribution points (for written complaints), a community liaison officer in each site (for verbal feedback), and a toll-free hotline (for more sensitive issues).
+A WFP food distribution program in South Sudan established a community feedback mechanism with three channels: a physical register at distribution points (for written complaints), a community liaison officer in each site (for verbal feedback), and a toll-free hotline (for more sensitive issues).
 All feedback was logged in a central register and reviewed weekly.
 Over six months, recurring feedback about distribution timing (excluding women who could not leave their homes in the morning) led to a scheduling change that increased female beneficiary access by 18%.

-Development programme, South Asia.
-A USAID-funded water and sanitation programme in Bangladesh implemented a digital complaints and feedback system using KoBoCollect on field tablets.
+Development program, South Asia.
+A USAID-funded water and sanitation program in Bangladesh implemented a digital complaints and feedback system using KoBoCollect on field tablets.
 Community members could provide feedback verbally to field officers who logged it on the tablet.
 All items were reviewed weekly at the district level, with a 48-hour acknowledgement target and 10-day resolution target for complaints.
 Monthly accountability reports were shared with the community oversight committee.

 Related Topics

-- Ethics in M&E, the ethical principles that inform accountability design
+- Ethics in M&E: the ethical principles that inform accountability design

-- Do No Harm, the principle that accountability mechanisms must not expose community members to risk
+- Do No Harm: the principle that accountability mechanisms must not expose community members to risk

-- Feedback Loop, the technical mechanism by which information circulates back to decision-makers
+- Feedback Loop: the technical mechanism by which information circulates back to decision-makers